IDS-702-F20/final-project-DeanHuang-Git/README.md

 # Final-Project
-Topic of your final project here:
+Topic of your final project here: Statistical Inference on Lyft Fare Price